How To Fix Your Credit Post COVID-19

 Additionally, some lenders have been saying they will not be reporting late payments to credit agencies and are waiving late fees for borrowers due to the pandemic.
 However, these are case-specific examples and may not apply to everyone.

 Regardless, there will be a time when financial stability is achieved, and then we can look toward improving our credit scores back to where they were pre COVID or preferably have them reach even higher heights.
+Read on to find out what to do right now, or be sure to read our guide on how to fix my credit myself.

 What Can Be Done Right Now